stonymf/bubble-radio/README.md

 	- downloads songs (**`downloader.py`**) based on links from those POST requests and commits the relevant metadata to a sqlite3 database
 	- creates m3u playlist files (**`playlists.py`**) to be used when serving the playlist radio streams
 	- serves up a rudimentary frontend to access the streams via browser (mostly for testing purposes)
+	- provides an admin interface for managing songs and playlists
 - A **Icecast** service which makes the streams available to listeners
 - A **liquidsoap** service which internally serves the playlist files to Icecast, and also makes a live mountpoint available for livestreaming